 Weekends October 5 - October 27, 2019

 Fillmore, CA 93015

-If you've done a wholesome, moderately spooky Halloween train ride at Fillmore and Western in the past, you can get that one right out of your head.
-This year sees the debut of the Zombie Hunter ride, and it's just what it sounds like.
-Board the train, grab a paintball gun, and be prepared to gun down zombies for two hours.
+If you've done a wholesome, moderately spooky Halloween train ride at Fillmore and Western in the past, you can get that one right out of your head; the Zombie Hunter ride is just what it sounds like.
+Board the train, grab a paintball gun and be prepared to gun down zombies for 90 minutes.
 Snacks and – wait for it – Bloody Marys are available on board.
-Children must be at least 10 years old to fire the paintball guns.
+Children must be at least 8 years old to fire the paintball guns.
 Younger kids can ride without firing, but, honestly, anyone younger would probably be happier on the Pumpkinliner instead.

 Another offering by Fillmore and Western each October is the Pumpkinliner, a daytime family ride on a vintage train to the railway's own pumpkin patch.
 There's nothing spooky about this ride at all - just a family outing on a Halloween-themed train to a pumpkin patch that feels wonderfully far from town.

 $33 and up